Comprehensive Guide to VAT in Austria: Rates, Registration, and Compliance

 Local Businesses

-Local taxable persons, such as businesses, must issue and transmit e-invoices related to the public sector, a B2G transaction.
+Local taxable persons, such as businesses, must issue and transmit e-invoices for public-sector transactions, that is, B2G transactions.
 B2G e-invoices are transmitted through the government portal Unternehmensservice or Peppol eDelivery Network.
+There are still no mandatory rules for B2B e-invoices, but businesses can voluntarily adopt this solution.

 Non-Resident Businesses